-- > Depression (sadness, despair, etc.)
+- > Depression (sadness, despair, etc.);

-- > Work-related issues (discontent, conflict, etc.)
+- > Work-related issues (discontent, conflict, etc.);

-- > Conjugal or family problems
+- > Conjugal or family problems;

-- > Addiction (druas. alcohol. gambling. cvberdependence, etc.)
+- > Addiction (drugs, alcohol, gambling, cyberdependence, etc.);

-- > Financial or legal problems
+- > Financial or legal problems;

-- > Career changes
+- > Career changes;

-- > Adaptation to physical challenges
+- > Adaptation to physical challenges.

-You can contact the EAP at any time, day or night, even on the week-end, by dialing 1 855 480-2240.
+You can contact the EAP at any time, day or night, even on the week-end.
+At the time of publishing this Code, the supplier used by Congebec is Telus Health, which can be reached at 1 877-455-3561.

-2.16 Lockers
+2.17 Lockers

 EMPLOYEES of CONGEBEC are provided with lockers in which they can store their personal belongings.
-All lockers remain Congebec's property at all times.
-Employees who wish to use a padlock must bring their own.
-Congebec shall never be held liable for the loss of any item stored in a locker, whether it be on account of theft, vandalism, fire, or any other cause.
+All lockers remain CONGEBEC's property at all times.
+EMPLOYEES who wish to use a padlock must bring their own.
+CONGEBEC shall never be held liable for the loss of any item stored in a locker, whether it be on account of theft, vandalism, fire, or any other cause.